-Online classes adhere to the same tuition, admission, and registration procedures as on-campus classes and follow the standard HACC fall, spring, and summer semester schedules.
-Classes are available in six- week, eight-week, late start, and full-term (15-week) sessions.
+The Virtual Learning website has a self-assessment tool to help students determine if their learning style is a fit for online learning.
+Students can also explore a sample class prior to taking a class.
+Successful online students are self-directed, motivated learners who actively participate and complete assignments and assessments by the due dates.
 Many services are available to help online students succeed, including admission, registration, advising information, tutoring, career planning, and library resources.
 Students are also encouraged to use the services and resources provided at any of HACC's physical campuses.

 For more information, please see the individual class and program descriptions listed in this catalog.
-Please also visit the Virtual Learning website at www.hacc.edu/virtual for additional information regarding online degree options.
-To speak with a HACC Virtual Learning team member, call 1-800-222-4222, press 7; or email virtual@hacc.edu.
+Visit the Virtual Learning website at www.hacc.edu/virtual for additional information regarding online degree options.
+To speak with a HACC Virtual Learning team member, call 1-800-222-4222 and choose option 7; or email wirtual@hacc.edu.